 If you’re getting any new furniture or appliances and want to order them beforehand, don’t forget to measure the spaces.
 If you don’t live close, aren’t able to do a walkthrough, or get back into the house far enough in advance, just have your realtor shoot the sellers/sellers’ agent an email to ask for measurements.

 Go online to the USPS website and have your mail set to forward to your new address.
 It’s quick and it’s simple.
 Just do it while you’re thinking about it instead of risking losing some valuable piece of mail … or those awesome bills!

 Update the address on any subscriptions, accounts, bills, credit cards, etc. Any place or account you can think of to call or hop online and update your address, do that, too.
 It’s also a good opportunity to get online and cancel some accounts or subscriptions you don’t really care to receive anymore.

 Remember that everything you’re hearing is generally second or thirdhand.
-People’s immediate reaction is to get mad at the sellers or the buyers for whatever miscommunication or mishap is occurring, but remember the actual buyer(s) and seller(s) almost never communicate directly during the home buying process.
-So, everything that’s happening is going through one or two other parties–whether that be the realtors, the bank, a repair company (for inspection items) and so on and so on–before it actually gets back to you.
+People’s immediate reaction is to get mad at the sellers or the buyers for whatever miscommunication or mishap is occurring, but remember the actual buyer(s) and the seller(s) almost never communicate directly during the home buying process.
+So, everything that’s happening is going through one or two other parties–whether that be the realtors, the bank, a repair company (for inspection items), and so on–before it actually gets back to you.

 Do some research on the home and the sellers before you finalize a contract.
 That way you can prepare yourself ahead of time if you’re getting into any weird or obscure situation.
 Like, I hate to be THAT person, but a sexual predator lives next door or the house has some weird history.
 There are more than enough interesting situations you could possibly walk into blind if you don’t do a little research first.
 If you’re social enough or just end up running into a neighbor, it’s a good idea to ask them about the neighborhood, house and sellers, too.